All Recipes/ Appetizers/ Everyday Meals/ Healthy Snacks/ Kids Food/ Latest Posts/ Vegan

 • Start adding water spoon by spoon and mix.
 It will get moist and will stick together.
 Let it rest for 5 minutes.

-• Place the dough on a piece of parchment paper, press a little with your hands to get a rectangle shape, cover with another sheet of parchment paper, and roll the dough out gently with a pin trying to make as much of a rectangular shape as possible, until the dough had the thickness of a cracker (about 1/8 inch or 4mm)
+• Place the dough on a piece of parchment paper, press a little with your hands to get a rectangle shape, cover with another sheet of parchment paper, and roll the dough out gently with a rolling pin trying to make as much of a rectangular shape as possible, until the dough had the thickness of a cracker (about 1/8 inch or 4mm)

 • Gently remove the top paper and slide the bottom paper with the dough on top of a baking sheet.
 Portion with a pizza cutter or knife in squares or rectangles and poke holes with a fork (this will make them look like crackers but will also help them cook more evenly)